 For an appointment with the Family Mediation Service, both parties must contact the service and confirm their willingness to attend.

-Mediation usually takes between two and six sessions.
+Mediation usually takes between 2 and 6 sessions.
 Each session lasts approximately one hour.

 Most mediations end with a written document that sets out all the details of the couple's agreement.
 This can then be taken to solicitors to be drawn into a Legal Deed of Separation and/or Decree of Divorce.